 When someone is newly diagnosed with prostate cancer, the decisions ahead can feel overwhelming.
+We’re looking for people who can help with that.

-As a Treatment Decision Buddy, you’ll be that steady, understanding voice offering one-to-one prostate cancer support – helping men and their loved ones explore treatment options and make confident, informed choices.
-This is your chance to turn your lived experience into someone else’s lifeline.
+As a Treatment Decision Buddy, you’ll be that steady, understanding voice offering One-to-One prostate cancer support.
+Helping men, trans women and their loved ones explore treatment options and make confident, informed choices.

 No. The training is free of charge and includes materials, refreshments, and ongoing support.
 We will reimburse your travel costs and if you live more than 90 minutes from the venue, we can provide a hotel if necessary.